Considering a loft conversion? Here's what you need to know

 Do you need planning permission for loft conversions?
 The simple answer is not always – in many cases the work tends to fall under Permitted Development (PD) rights.

-However, your design will need to adhere to a number of specified parameters, the most relevant of which include:
+There are also a number of specified parameters related to lofts and Permitted Development, the most relevant of which include:

 Do I need building regulations for a loft conversion?